-Day 14: Fort William to Inverness.
+DAY 14: Fort William to Inverness

 This morning travel to Mallaig and board the ferry to Isle of Skye recently voted the 4th best island in the world by National Geographic.
 Visit the Clan Donald Centre at Armadale Castle an award-winning museum of the Isles, discover the history of the Scottish Highlands and Islands through the story of Clan Donald, one of the most powerful Scottish clans.
 Enjoy breathtaking scenery winding through the island, before returning to the mainland via the Skye Bridge.
 Afterwards, visit Eilean Donan Castle, one of the most iconic images of Scotland, situated on an island, and surrounded by majestic scenery.
-Then, following along the banks of Loch Ness, keeping your camera ready for a view of the monster, heading to Inverness, the capital of the highlands for your overnight stay.
+Then, following along the banks of Loch Ness, keeping your camera ready for a view of the monster, heading to Inverness, the capital of the highlands for an overnight stay.

-Day 15: Inverness to Dunkeld.
-Travel to the village of Aviemore, located in the heart of the Monadhliath and Cairngorm Mountains, the perfect location to enjoy spectacular views.
-Enjoy a vintage train journey, including a nostalgic Afternoon Tea in the heart of the Scottish Highlands.
+DAY 15: Inverness to Pitlochry

+Travel to the village of Aviemore, located in the Monadhliath and Cairngorm Mountains, the perfect location to enjoy spectacular views.
+Enjoy a vintage train journey, including a light lunch in the heart of the Scottish Highlands.
 Step aboard old-style rail cars powered by a restored steam engine that transport you back in time.
-Travel along part of the original Highland Railway track, through scenic Cairngorms National Park, past heatherclad moors, and beautiful woodland.
+Travel along part of the original Highland Railway track, through scenic Cairngorms National Park, past heather-clad moors, and beautiful woodland.
 After, board the coach and travel southward through the scenic Grampian Mountains to Blair Castle, seat of the Dukes and Earls of Atholl and home to Europe's last remaining private army.
-Enjoy a guided tour of the castle and hear the fascinating history, from the visit by

-Mary Queen of Scots to the Civil War and the Jacobite cause, to the disaster of Culloden.
-Continuing through the beautiful Scottish countryside arriving at a tranqull woodland estate, resting on the banks of the River Tay.
-Enjoy an included dinner and overnight stay.
+Enjoy a guided tour of the castle and hear the fascinating history, from the visit by Mary Queen of Scots to the Civil War and the Jacobite cause, to the disaster of Culloden.
+Continuing to the historic small town of Pitlochry, the geographical center of Scotland for an overnight stay and included dinner.